Dot Foods

 Dot Foods is the largest foodservice redistribution company in the United States.
-Dot offers over 125,000 products from 1,020 food industry manufacturers.
+Dot offers over 123,500 products from 1,530 food industry manufacturers.
 Dot consolidates those products and delivers in less-than-truckload (LTL) quantities to distributors nationwide on a weekly basis.
-Distributors can buy a mix of temperatures and products, with a combined minimum of just 5,000 pounds.
+Distributors can purchase a combination of products with various temperature requirements as long as the combined total weight is at least 5,000 pounds.

 History

 Dot Foods was founded in 1960, by Robert F. Tracy, and was originally named Associated Dairy Products to reflect the nature of the business at the time.
 Tracy began the enterprise by selling an assortment of dairy products from the back of the family station wagon.
 Tracy was originally from Jerseyville, Illinois, and moved to Mount Sterling after his marriage.

-In 2016, Dot Foods was listed at number 65 on Forbes' list of America’s Largest Private Companies with a reported revenue of $6.2 billion in 2016.
+In 2016, Dot Foods was listed at number 65 on Forbes' list of America's Largest Private Companies with a reported revenue of $6.2 billion.

 In 2017, John Tracy moved from CEO to executive chairman in the company, and his brother, Joe Tracy, became CEO.
 Another brother, Dick Tracy, was appointed president.
 All three are sons of founder Robert Tracy and his wife, Dorothy.